 For a long time, molten salt reactors (MSRs) have been seen as a viable substitute for conventional nuclear energy.
 MSRs use liquid salt as a coolant and a fuel carrier, in contrast to traditional reactors that use water cooling.
 They are safer, more effective, and able to produce intense heat without running the risk of melting down thanks to their creative design.

-The worldwide effect: A way forward for water-scarce countries?: Solving water woes
+A way forward for water-scarce countries: Solving water woes

-Texas, the most populated state in the South Central United States, is experiencing an increase in demand for clean energy and clean water.
-Although water is a byproduct of the extraction process, oil and gas wells have no direct use for it.
-Although using fossil fuels for purification is more harmful, SMRs now provide a scalable method that can aid in the desalination of water.
+Texas is experiencing an increase in demand for clean energy and clean water.
+The Permian Basin, spanning West Texas and southeastern New Mexico, produces more than 20 million barrels of produced water daily as a byproduct of unconventional drilling.
+Although using fossil fuels for purification is more harmful, MSRs now provide a scalable method that can aid in the desalination of this produced water.

 This technique has the potential to revolutionise nations dealing with acute water scarcity if it is effectively applied on a larger scale.
 U.S. advances in molten salt desalination could be a huge help to countries that face drought and restricted access to freshwater, such as those in the Middle East, Africa, and portions of Asia.
 One of the most important worldwide issues of the twenty-first century may be resolved with the use of nuclear energy, which can produce an endless supply of clean water.

 This innovation offers the United States a chance to lead the world in exporting water technologies.
 The United States’ nuclear desalination expertise may open up international collaborations as nations throughout the world look for sustainable water solutions.
-Being able to produce freshwater from scratch improves global stability by lowering competition for limited water resources and solidifying the US’s position as a leader in clean energy.
+Being able to treat produced water at scale improves global stability by lowering competition for limited water resources and solidifying the US’s position as a leader in clean energy.

 Doug Robison, founder and president of Natura, told Midland Reporter-Telegram (MRT) that there are many opportunities for beneficial uses of treated-produced water in Texas and around the world, including streamflow augmentation, crop irrigation, and rangeland restoration.
 This is especially true in the Permian Basin.
 Gen-4 molten salt reactor (MSR) technology is a prime example of the high-reliability clean power required for thermal desalination processes.